-According to the British Chiropractic Association (BCA), two thirds of people in the UK suffer from back or neck pain each month.
+According to 2018 research from the British Chiropractic Association (BCA), two thirds of people in the UK suffer from back or neck pain each month.

 The BCA also suggests that long car journeys aggravate the problem and that drivers can do much more to help themselves when sitting inside their car.